Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Colorado Stats and Trends

-- Colorado is 2-1 against the spread and 3-1 overall when the team amasses over 341.0 yards.
+- When Colorado amasses more than 341.0 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Buffaloes have turned the ball over seven times, five fewer times than the Utes have forced turnovers (12).
+- The Buffaloes have seven giveaways this season, while the Utes have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.